T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

-As in the previous case, the claim follows by inductive hypothesis on $\alpha,\beta$. \item The remaining of the cases can be treated at the same way and noting that $\sim\alpha=\alpha\Rightarrow0$. \end{itemize} \end{itemize} \end{proof} The simplification property provides several advantages from an implementation point of view.
-On one hand it allows the evaluation of the generator function only on grounded predicate expressions and avoids an explicit computation of the pseudo-inverse $g^{-1}$.
-In addition, this property provides a general method to implement $n$-ary t-norms, of which universal quantifiers can be seen as a special case since we only deal with finite domains (see more in Section \ref{sec:discussion}).
+As in the previous case, the claim follows by inductive hypothesis on $\alpha,\beta$. \item The remaining of the cases can be treated in the same way and noting that $\sim\alpha=\alpha\Rightarrow0$. \end{itemize} \end{itemize} \end{proof} The simplification property provides several advantages from an implementation point of view. \ar{First,} it allows the evaluation of the generator function only on grounded predicate expressions and avoids an explicit computation of the pseudo-inverse $g^{-1}$. \ar{Second,} this property provides a general method to implement $n$-ary t-norms, of which universal quantifiers can be seen as a special case since we only deal with finite domains (see Section \ref{sec:discussion}). \ar{Moreover, it is worth to notice that this property does not rely on specific assumptions on the neural models adopted to implement the predicate functions nor on the chosen fuzzy logic exploited for the relaxation.
+As a result, Lemma \ref{lemma:sp} can be applied in a wide range of cases.}

-The simplification property yields an interesting analogy between truth functions and loss functions.
+\ar{Finally,} the simplification property yields an interesting analogy between truth-functions and loss functions.
 In logic, the truth degree of a formula is obtained by combining the truth degree of its sub-formulas by means of connectives and quantifiers.
-At the same way, the loss corresponding to a formula that satisfies the property is obtained by combining the losses corresponding to its sub-formulas and connectives and quantifiers combine losses rather than truth degrees.
+In the same way, the loss corresponding to a formula that satisfies the simplification property is obtained by combining the losses corresponding to its sub-formulas, while connectives and quantifiers combine losses rather than truth degrees.